Tomnowell/tomnowell.github.io/assets/Articles/cybersec/TryHackMe/AdvancedElk/Logstash.md

 > No answer needed.

+---

 That's it for the VM.
 Hopefully you were able to get through it.
-Sometimes the VM does seem to run really slow.
-I find certain times of day seem to be better than others.
-I wonder whether THM are restricting their total costs at the peak times.

 ### Task 6 - Logstash Overview